TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 ## bakckground Divergent homologs

-We are going to do some profile searches to get a feeling for what a profile search achieves and it achieves it.
+We are going to do some profile searches to get a feeling for what a profile search achieves and how it achieves it.
+What this means is that by looking not just at the outcome of a profile search, but doing the search iteratively we should sequences that first were not here appear; and also see searches that have a borderline e-value disappear again, as the profile sharpens and it should become apparent that these similarities are superflous.

 For this we will be looking at the med11 protein, which is a subunit of the Mediator complex that serves as a coactivator for DNA-binding factors in activating transcription via RNA polymerase II (according to Wikipedia).
+In principle most eukaryotes contain at least part of the mediator complex.
+However for a bunch of reasons the sequences of the this complex sometimes evade easy homology detection.

-## searching with cerev med11
+## normal blast searching with cerev med11

 OR use wget to get it
 i.e. wget the url of the sequence